Celebrating Women Leadership in Consumer Products

 Presented with Tarter Krinsky & Drogin LLP

-Join us for a lively discussion with Divya Gugnani (Co-Founder and CEO of Wander Beauty), Maureen Lippe (CEO and Founder of Lippe Taylor), Lucy Wallace Eustice (Co-Founder of MZ Wallace) and Estelle Bailey-Babenzien (Co-Founder, Interiors & Experience Designer of NOAH), moderated by Carolyn Sekosan (Director, Consumer Products Group at Anchin).
+Thanks to everyone who joined our lively discussion with Divya Gugnani (Co-Founder and CEO of Wander Beauty), Maureen Lippe (CEO and Founder of Lippe Taylor), Lucy Wallace Eustice (Co-Founder of MZ Wallace) and Estelle Bailey-Babenzien (Co-Founder, Interiors & Experience Designer of NOAH), moderated by Carolyn Sekosan (Director, Consumer Products Group at Anchin).

 Meet Our Speakers